July 3, 2022

 Watch out for fakes!
 Like other “valuable” Beanie Babies, there are counterfeit Millennium Bears running around the internet.
 An easy way to spot the fakes is to compare the color of the bear (fake is much lighter colored) and the quality of the embroidered earth patch.

-While it may not be one of the worst licensed McDonalds toys from the 90s, it’s certainly a cheaper-made version.
 This Millennium Bear is a deep purple and has a copper ribbon rather than a gold one.
 However, it still comes with the embroidered earth symbol.

 Millennium is the correct spelling, and versions of Millennium the Bear with “Millenium” are those with the printing error.